Relay Therapeutics launches to tackle protein movement

-Backed by $57 million in funding from the venture capital firm Third Rock Ventures, Relay Therapeutics has launched with a drug discovery platform based on the concept of protein movement.
+Backed by $57 million in funding, mostly from the venture capital firm Third Rock Ventures, Relay Therapeutics has launched with a drug discovery platform based on the concept of protein movement.
 The company wants to find novel allosteric sites on tough or intractable targets.

 Relay, which Third Rock nurtured for two years before its launch, seeks to usher in the next wave of structure-based drug design.
 Decades ago, advances in X-ray crystallography allowed drug hunters to understand how their molecules were interacting with targets—and to tweak them accordingly.
 Those snapshots are now a routine part of drug discovery, but they don’t account for the inherent plasticity of biomolecules, which yawn and twist over time and as they interact with partners.